Frederlk/Frederlk/README.md

 - How to reach me: **petrinich.sergey@gmail.com**

-- Fun fact: **I love to play guitar / piano.
-Also I'm a Dungeon Master in D&D**
+- I love to play Guitar & Piano.
+Also I'm a DM in Dungeons & Dragons

 <h3 align="left">Connect with me:</h3>
 <p align="left">